Search close icon

 New Mexico’s appeal to retirees seeking affordable Southwestern living creates a concentration of senior investors with substantial retirement assets seeking income-producing investments.
 This demographic is specifically targeted by investment fraudsters who exploit retirees’ income security concerns.

-A recurring pattern we’ve identified throughout New Mexico involves what we term “Land of Enchantment Fraud” – where financial advisors exploit New Mexico’s unique cultural heritage, artistic traditions, and natural beauty to market unsuitable investments.
+A recurring pattern identified throughout New Mexico involves what is termed as “Land of Enchantment Fraud” – where financial advisors exploit New Mexico’s unique cultural heritage, artistic traditions, and natural beauty to market unsuitable investments.
 These schemes frequently target business sales, property transactions, or retirement transitions.

 Advisors position themselves as champions of New Mexico’s distinctive identity while recommending complex investment structures, limited partnerships, or illiquid private placements that ultimately generate substantial advisor compensation while exposing investor assets to exceptional risks through undisclosed mechanics.

-Case Study: When a Santa Fe family received $2.3 million from selling their third-generation art gallery business, their advisor recommended concentrating their retirement funds in non-traded REITs and equipment leasing partnerships described as “exclusive Southwestern cultural growth opportunities.”
-Patil Law recovered $1.8 million by proving systematic misrepresentation of risks and failure to disclose significant conflicts of interest.
+Case Study: Consider a Santa Fe family that received $2.3 million from selling their third-generation art gallery business.
+Their advisor recommended concentrating their retirement funds in non-traded REITs and equipment leasing partnerships described as “exclusive Southwestern cultural growth opportunities.”
+In situations like this, Patil Law would aim for a significant recovery by proving systematic misrepresentation of risks and failure to disclose significant conflicts of interest.

 New Mexico’s position as a major energy producer has generated numerous fraudulent investment operations targeting investors seeking exposure to the state’s oil and gas production.
 These typically involve working interests, limited partnerships, or development projects promising exceptional returns while concealing fundamental operational flaws.